awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-development-environment.md

 ## Downloading Libraries<a name="java-development-environment-libraries"></a>

-Elastic Beanstalk platform configurations include few libraries by default\.
+Elastic Beanstalk platforms include few libraries by default\.
 Download libraries that your application will use and save them in your project folder to deploy in your application source bundle\.

 If you've installed Tomcat locally, you can copy the servlet API and JavaServer Pages \(JSP\) API libraries from the installation folder\.
-If you deploy to a Tomcat platform configuration, you don't need to include these files in your source bundle, but you do need to have them in your `classpath` to compile any classes that use them\.
+If you deploy to a Tomcat platform version, you don't need to include these files in your source bundle, but you do need to have them in your `classpath` to compile any classes that use them\.

 JUnit, Google Guava, and Apache Commons provide several useful libraries\.
 Visit their homepages to learn more:
 +  [Download JUnit](https://github.com/junit-team/junit/wiki/Download-and-Install)